Deividy/lab/cc/notes.md

 - Prefer function objects (including lambdas) and virtual functions to pointers to functions.
 - Avoid macros.
 - If you must use macros, use ugly names with lots of capital letters.

 ---

+## 1101

+- Develop an error-handling strategy early in a design.
+- Throw an exception to indicate that you cannot perform an assigned task.
+- Use exceptions for error handling.
+- Use purpose-designed user-defined types as exceptions (not built-in types)
+- If you for some reason cannot use exception, mimic them.
+- Use hierarchical error handling.
+- Keep the individual parts of error handling simple.
+- Dont try to catch every exception in every function.
+- Always provide the basic guarantee.
+- Provide the strong guarantee unless there is a reason not to.
+- Let a constructor estabilish an invariant, and throw if it cannot.
+- Release locally owned resources before throwing an exception.
+- Be sure that every resource acquired in a constructor is released when throwing an exception in that constructor.
+- Dont use exceptions where more local control structures will suffice.
+- Use the 'Resource Acquisiton Is Initialization' (RAII) and exception handlers to maintain invariants.
+- Prefer proper resource handles to the less structured `finally`.
+- Design your error-handling strategy around invariants.
+- What can be checked at compile time usually best checked at compile time (using `static_assert`)
+- Design your error-handling strategy to allow for different levels of checking/enforcement.
+- If your function may not throw, declare it `noexcept`
+- Dont use exception specification.
+- Catch exceptions that may be part of a hierarchy by reference.
+- Dont assume that every exception is derived from class `exception`.
+- Have `main()` catch and report all exceptions.
+- Dont destroy information before you have its replacement ready.
+- Leave operands in valid state before throwing an exception from an assignment.
+- Never let an exception espace from a destructor.
+- Keep ordinary code and error-handling code separate.
+- Beware of memory leakes caused by memory allocated by `new` not being released in cases of an exception.
+- Assume that every exception that can be thrown by a function will be thrown.
+- A library shouldnt unilaterally terminate a program.
+Instead, throw an exception and let a caller decide.
+- A library shouldnt produce diagnostic output aimed at an end user.
+Instead, throw an exception and let a caller decide.

+---